haryasa/laravel-sample-basic-task-list/README.md

 ## Other Laravel Sample
 Check out also [Laravel Sample - Intermediate Task List](https://github.com/haryasa/laravel-sample-intermediate-task-list) repository for an intermediate introduction to the Laravel framework.

+## To Do
+- Reduce the concepts used to make this sample simpler.